Groin Pain (Male)

 What are common causes of groin pain in males?

-Muscle strain, hernia, kidney stones, testicular torsion, epididymitis.
+Muscle strain, hernia, kidney stones, testicular torsion, epididymitis, and inguinal ligament strain.

-Can groin pain be a symptom of a sports injury?
+Can groin pain be a sign of a serious condition?

-If severe, sudden, or accompanied by nausea, vomiting, or fever.
+If pain is severe, sudden, or accompanied by other symptoms like nausea, vomiting, or difficulty urinating.

 If you have any feedback, please get in touch.